Earfood

-Earfood is a jazz album by the Roy Hargrove Quintet, issued by the EmArcy record label in 2008.
-The album was a return to Hargrove's enduring interest in hard bop, following several albums in which he explored jazz within a hip-hop and R&B context.
+Earfood is a studio album by the Roy Hargrove Quintet, issued by the EmArcy record label in 2008.
+It was a return to Hargrove's enduring interest in hard bop, following several albums in which he explored jazz within a hip-hop and R&B context.

-Earfood is notable for the inclusion of the composition, Strasbourg / St. Denis, which has since emerged as a modern-day jazz standard.
+The album is notable for the inclusion of the composition, "Strasbourg / St. Denis", which has since emerged as a modern-day jazz standard.